 Emergency Medical Services for Children (EMSC)

-EMSC has been federally funded in Georgia since 1994 and has developed many programs, distributed equipment and disseminated pediatric education in the state quite successfully.
-For more information, contact the office of EMS and Trauma at 770-996-3133.
+EMSC has been federally funded in Georgia since 1994 and has developed many programs, distributed equipment, and disseminated pediatric education in the state quite successfully.
+Most recently EMSC has been involved in the following projects.

 - Providing safe transport devices to EMS agencies throughout the state.